 K.T.
 McQueen became an extension of Kate Trinity (fantasy) when I was approached by an Indie publisher.
 It was suggested that a male sounding name would be better for a horror author and so K.T.
 (Kate Trinity) McQueen was born created.

-Since then I’ve written three horror novels under that pen name and a ridiculous amount of informative and fun blog posts, reviews, and roundups.
-You’ll note that the site has a slight western feel to it & that’s because I grew up reading second hand westerns I’d found whilst out with my grandparents.
+Since then I’ve written several horror novels under that pen name and a ridiculous amount of informative and fun blog posts, reviews, and roundups.
+You’ll note that the site has a slight western feel to it & that’s because I grew up reading second-hand westerns I’d found whilst out with my grandparents.
 I love westerns almost as much as horror and when the two are combined well, I’m in my happy place.

 Get my most recent K.T.
 McQueen novel from Amazon